wea-f/ByePassHub/mainUnblockers.md

 <br> <br>

 **Announcements:**
+- June 8 - Fixed some non working proxies (some have shutdown for the summer!)
 - June 3 - This might be the last update.
 Summer Break is here, and I am losing intereset and motivation.
 - 5/23 - I know, its been almost a month, but please do this [poll](https://github.com/wea-f/ByePassHub/discussions/88) to know what links I should make!!
 - 5/4 - [BYEPASSHUB GOOGLE DOC LAUNCHED (v2)](https://docs.google.com/document/d/1BC-_DkqMcnJDN2hQWWZCjB-Gp-U2CVtznrVOIP-mRv4/edit?usp=sharing)